ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 # Docs Readme Markdown File Auto-Generation

 Stencil is able to auto-generate `readme.md` files for your components.
 This can help you to maintain consistently formatted documentation for your components which lives right next to them and render in GitHub.

 ## Setup

-To generate markdown files using the `docs-readme` output target, it is recommended to add the following to your Stencil configuration file:
+To generate markdown files, it is recommended to add the `docs-readme` output target to your Stencil configuration file:

 ```tsx title="stencil.config.ts"
 import { Config } from '@stencil/core';